Vasileios-Mavroeidis/cyber-threat-intelligence/sector-industry-taxonomy/README.md

 **Biotechnology:** the biotechnology sector/industry comprises entities involved in utilizing biotechnology to develop products.
 Biotechnology is known to highly overlap with the pharmaceutical sector/industry, but generally, it has a plethora of uses cases like in agriculture, food, and chemical sectors/industries.

-**Chemical:** the chemical sector/industry comprises entities producing petrochemicals, polymers, basic inorganics, specialties, and consumer chemicals[https://ec.europa.eu/growth/sectors/chemicals_en].
+**Chemical:** the chemical sector/industry comprises entities producing petrochemicals, polymers, basic inorganics, specialties, and consumer chemicals [2].
 The products (chemicals) produced by the chemical sector/industry have a broad range of uses, such as in the food industry, pharmaceutical, agriculture, manufacturing, and industries involved in consumer goods.

 **Commerce:** the commerce sector/industry comprises entities involved in wholesale and retail trade, generally without making any changes to the goods.
 The commerce sector, in this case, does not include professional services.
 Professional services (e.g., consulting) is a distinct sector/industry in the taxonomy.